 - Two or more years of clinical experience as a nursing practitioner at a physician practice or in a hospital with a related specialty is strongly preferred.

-Get a Better Pulse on Hiring With Your Nurse Practitioner Job Description
+Get a Better Pulse on Hiring the Right Professionals

 After writing your nurse practitioner job description, the next challenge is to get it out to the right candidates.
 That’s where we come in.
-With Monster’s global reach and tools to help you streamline your search, you’ll be able to quickly zero in on talented nurse practitioners.
 Find out how you can kick off your search with a free job posting on Monster.